sleak-lbl/weekly-emails/items/lmodtrain.md

-### Training on Lmod, New Module Environment for Perlmutter, June 22
+### Training on Lmod, New Module Environment for Perlmutter Tomorrow

 Lmod is a Lua-based module system, with more features than the traditional TCL-based module system.
 The new Perlmutter system will use Lmod as the primary interface for interacting with module files.

-NERSC is offering a hands-on Lmod training on **Tuesday, June 22, from 10 am-noon (Pacific time)**.
+NERSC is offering a hands-on Lmod training **tomorrow, June 22, from 10 am-noon (Pacific time)**.
 This trianing will walk users through the new features and usage of Lmod.